 The Ricoh Group established the "Biodiversity Policy" in 2009, approved by the Management Committee, believing that the conservation of biodiversity would lead to the creation of a truly affluent and sustainable society.
 Furthermore, in 2010, we established the " Regulations on Wood Raw Materials for Ricoh Group Products" (an expansion of the "Environmental Regulations on Procurement of Paper Products" established in 2003) to prevent deforestation and to procure raw materials with due consideration for social aspects such as labor.
 In addition, in 2020, we set a goal of increasing the number of trees by 1 million by 2030 through forest conservation activities that both "conserve" and "increase" the number of forests.
 Based on these policies and regulations, we are working with various stakeholders to reduce the environmental impact of our business activities, at the same time, we are promoting efforts to maintain and enhance the regenerative capacity of the earth.

-The Ricoh Group aims to realize a "nature positive" and "zero deforestation" society that halts the loss of biodiversity and puts it on a recovery track.
+The Ricoh Group aims to realize a "nature positive" and "zero deforestation" society that halts the loss of biodiversity and puts it on a recovery track by 2030.
 To this end, we are working to understand biodiversity risks and reduce the environmental impact of our business activities in cooperation with various stakeholders, while at the same time maintaining and improving the Earth's regenerative capacity.

 Based on the recognition that our society is nurtured by a rich global environment, and that the diverse living creatures that support that global environment are declining, we have established a Biodiversity Policy.